 Medical devices are regulated by the Food and Drug Administration’s Center for Devices and Radiological Health (CDRH).
 Each device must pass a series of rigorous tests and meet specific requirements and safety standards before being released to the public.
 However, even after a device has met regulations and been deemed safe, new dangers or defects may later be realized when the product is used outside the testing and research environment.

 In some cases, companies will become aware of a defect in their product during the testing process, but will bury the evidence inside a massive approval application in order to get the product FDA approved.
 Such companies are more concerned with losing their place in the market than they are with the health and safety of consumers.
-However, these manufacturers can be held liable for any injuries that result if their product is deemed defective; and, if the defects are severe enough, the product may be recalled from the market.
-At Clark & Mitchell P.C. in Oklahoma City, a defective product and product liability attorney can fight on your behalf to hold the manufacturers accountable and help you obtain the compensation you deserve.
+However, these manufacturers can be held liable for any injuries that result if their product is deemed defective, and if the defects are severe enough, the product may be recalled from the market.
+At Clark & Mitchell P.C., we can fight on your behalf to hold the manufacturers accountable and help you obtain the compensation you deserve.

 Do You Have a Product Liability Case?